The Ultimate Guide To Buying CBD - Read This BEFORE buying CBD

 How do you spot real CBD products?

 It’s pretty simple, once you’ve made a decision about the type of product you’re looking for, you’ll want to check the ingredient label of the product in question and you want to see CBD or Cannabidiol listed with the correct mg or %.
-If you are looking online and can't see the label, check the lab reports and product description.
+If you are looking online and can't see the label, check the lab product description or lab report.

 We have seen many brands list ingredients such as 95% Hemp Seed Oil and 5% Cannabinoids but how do we know how much of the 5% is CBD?